 Services that are covered for you What you must pay when you get these services Personal care You pay \$0.
 In addition to the services listed in the homemaker section, personal care agencies (also called home care agencies) also provide assistance with bathing, dressing, shampoo/hair combing, foot care (excluding nail cutting), denture care, shaving, toileting, eating, meal prep, ambulating, and transfers.
+These services are covered by our plan under the MassHealth (Medicaid) benefit.
 Prior authorization required.
-These services are covered by our plan under the MassHealth (Medicaid) benefit.

-Physician/Practitioner services, including doctor's office visits

-- Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or a specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services (virtual care), including: urgently needed services; home health services; primary care provider services; occupational therapy services; individual sessions for behavioral health specialty services; other healthcare professional; individual sessions for psychiatric services; physical therapy and speech-language pathology services; individual sessions for outpatient substance use. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth services for monthly end-stage renal disease- related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home. - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke. - Telehealth services for members with a substance use disorder or co-occurring behavioral health disorder, regardless of their location. - Telehealth check-ins (for example, by phone or video chat) with your healthcare provider for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and
+You pay \$0.
+Physician/Practitioner services, including doctor's office visits Covered services include: If you've received a Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical qualifying exam from center, hospital outpatient department, or any other location your PCP, you can receive up to one Consultation, diagnosis, and treatment by a specialist \$25 reward on your Basic hearing and balance exams performed by your PCP or Healthy Savings a specialist, if your doctor orders it to see if you need medical card per calendar treatment vear upon provider Certain telehealth services (virtual care), including: urgently billing CCA for the needed services; home health services; primary care provider service. services; occupational therapy services; individual sessions for behavioral health specialty services; other healthcare professional; individual sessions for psychiatric services; physical therapy and speech-language pathology services; Prior Authorization individual sessions for outpatient substance use. required for: • You have the option of getting these services through certified an in-person visit or by telehealth.
+If you choose to get ambulatory surgical one of these services by telehealth, you must use a centers, nonnetwork provider who offers the service by telehealth. routine dental care.
+Telehealth services for monthly end-stage renal and services disease- related visits for home dialysis members in a provided by out-ofhospital-based or critical access hospital-based renal network providers. dialysis center, renal dialysis facility, or the member's home. • Telehealth services to diagnose, evaluate, or treat symptoms of a stroke. • Telehealth services for members with a substance use disorder or co-occurring behavioral health disorder, regardless of their location. • Telehealth check-ins (for example, by phone or video chat) with your healthcare provider for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and